dennisklappe/trello-scheduler/README.md

 - Token may have expired
 - Generate a new token and update localStorage
 - Ensure token has write permissions

+### Cloudflare KV rate limits
+- The worker uses a minute-based indexing systemto avoids KV list operations
+- If you see 429 errors, check your KV usage in Cloudflare dashboard
+- The free tier supports 100,000 reads, 1,000 writes, and 1,000 deletes per day

 ## Security Notes